Exploring Non-minimal coupling using ultra-diffuse galaxies: Abstract

 \section{Abstract}

 We investigate whether a non-minimal coupling between dark matter and gravity can influence the internal dynamics of ultra-diffuse galaxies.
 Within this framework, the gravitational potential is modified by an additional term that captures the interaction between spacetime curvature and the dark matter with a coupling constant determined by a length scale $L$.
-Using spherical Jeans modeling, we analyze the kinematic data of three ultra-diffuse galaxies namely: NGC\;1052-DF2, NGC\;1052-DF4, and Dragonfly\;44, which span the observational extremes from dark matter deficient to dark matter dominated systems.
-For each galaxy we explore several dark matter halo profiles, two orbital anisotropy models, and both with and without Stellar-to-Halo Mass Relation scenarios, and we perform a Bayesian parameter inference.
-Our results show that across all the considered configurations, the constrained astrophysical parameters are consistent with standard ones from General Relativity.
-The posterior distributions of $L$ show no preference for non-zero values and result only in upper limits, suggesting that any non-minimal coupling contribution must be small and perturbative on this scales.
+Using spherical Jeans modelling, we analyze the kinematic data of three ultra-diffuse galaxies: NGC 1052-DF2, NGC 1052-DF4, and Dragonfly 44, which span the observational extremes from dark matter deficient to dark matter dominated systems.
+For each galaxy we explore several dark matter halo profiles, two orbital anisotropy models, and both with and without Stellar to Halo Mass Relation scenarios, and we perform a Bayesian parameter inference.
+We further validate the analysis through a sensitivity test on mock Dragonfly 44 data, which shows that only large couplings, which are already disfavored by the data, produce a detectable imprint, while smaller values remain indistinguishable from General Relativity at the current observational precision.

+Across all the considered configurations, the constrained astrophysical parameters are consistent with standard ones from General Relativity.
+The posterior distributions of $L$ show no preference for non-zero values and result only in upper limits.
+These upper limits should be interpreted as a sensitivity limit of current UDG kinematics rather than as a tight exclusion of the coupling.
 Future high precision velocity measurements will be essential to determine whether non-minimal coupling effects can become observationally distinguishable in low-acceleration systems.